franko/regress-pro/new-docs/intro.rst

 .. note::
     The fact that the interactive fit window is linked to the result stack means that if you want to change the model used for the interactive fit you need to make the changes in the "Result Stack".
-    For example you could go in the result stack and change a dispersion model, add a layer or anything you want and then come back to the interactive fit window.
+    For example you could go in the result stack and change a dispersion model, add a layer or something else and then come back to the interactive fit window.
-    Just be awar that when you run the fit recipe from the main window the result stack will be overwritten so be careful to save any important elements before running a fit recipe.
+    Just be aware that when you run the fit recipe from the main window the result stack will be overwritten so be careful to save any important elements before running a fit recipe.

 Running an Interactive Fit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~